-In this top list we present ten remarkable ancient Indian sages who knew were familiar with gravity, airplanes, missiles, atomic theory, medicine, astronomy, cosmology and long before the modern era.
+This top list presents ten remarkable ancient Indian sages who were familiar with gravity, airplanes, missiles, atomic theory, medicine, astronomy, cosmology, and it was long before the modern era.

 1. Bhaskaracharya And His Law Of Gravity